syncfusion-content/wpf-docs/wpf/Chart(Classic)/Chart-Types.md

 ![](Chart-Controls_images/Chart-Controls_img121.jpeg)

-> Note: This feature can be applied for both Line and Spline type charts.
+N> This feature can be applied for both Line and Spline type charts.
 This can be applied for both Double and DateTime type axis values.

 Break Lines for Spline Type
 {% highlight c# %}